 The disseminated form exhibits chronic cough, productive mucopurulent sputum, weight loss, and low-grade fever and mimics other granulomatous diseases.

 Cutaneous manifestations can include crusted verrucous or ulcerated skin lesions.
 These often have irregular borders and range in color from gray to violet.
 Other lesions may be found in any organ system, especially the urinary tract.
 Rarely are lesions seen in the gastrointestinal tract.
 A chronic, generalized form of the disease has been reported.

 Mortality rates in naturally acquired infections are about 5%.
-The mortality rate in immunocompromised patients is 29%, and in patients infected with human immunodeficiency virus (HIV), it is 40%.
-Following the inhalation of fungal conidia, there is an average incubation period of 30-45 days during which time the conidia convert to yeast forms in the lungs and then multiply and disseminate.
+The mortality rate in immunocompromised patients is 29%, and in patients infected with HIV, it is 40%.
+Following the inhalation of fungal conidia, there is an average incubation period of 30-45 days, during which time the conidia convert to yeast forms in the lungs and then multiply and disseminate.

 Blastomycosis is endemic to the midwestern, north-central, and southeastern parts of the United States.
 It is most common in areas bordering the Mississippi and Ohio River basins, the Canadian Great Lakes area, and the border of New York and Canada along the St. Lawrence River.
 Occupations at higher risk for contracting blastomycosis include gardeners, veterinarians, woodsmen, hunters, campers, farmers, and laboratory workers.
 Neither person-to-person nor animal-to-person transmission has been documented.
 No vaccine is available.

 Note: Inhalation of airborne spores can be prevented by the use of a HEPA or N-95 filter mask.

 B40.9 – Blastomycosis, unspecified